Corrona-IT/corcmds/README.md

 utilities to increase productivity in the Biostatistics department.

 <p>These commands should not be used by those not employed by or affiliated
-with Corrona LLC.
-Attempting to use them on non-Corrona resources without permission will result in an error or invalid results.</p>
+with CorEvitas LLC.
+Attempting to use them on non-CorEvitas resources without permission will result in an error or invalid results.</p>

 <h2>Available commands</h2>